 So you may now have purchased your scroll saw and are ready to go on creating your scroll saw projects.
 Your thoughts may turn to the big question of how to use my scroll saw.

-Your scroll saw should come with a manual telling you about its operational use, however I am pretty sure those instructions will stop short on only informing you about its operational use.
-If you are asking yourself the question on how to use your scroll saw, you are likely a beginner and are looking for some direction beyond the owners manual.
+Your scroll saw should have come with a manual telling you about its operational use, however, if you are asking yourself the question on how to use your scroll saw, you are likely a beginner and are looking for some additional direction beyond the owners manual.
 I have thought of 6 easy steps to get you started in using your scroll saw.
 Steps I had to consider when I started out beginning to use my scroll saw.

 Your Environment Setup